ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

-Moreover, we demonstrate that by providing the LLM with highly-structured context (Aqua Vulnerability Database \cite{aqua}), ProveRAG's performance increases significantly.
-Our testing demonstrates that ProveRAG achieves outstanding detection accuracy, with 99\% for exploitation information and 97\% for mitigation strategies.
-ProveRAG not only enables more reliable decision-making (compared to the chunking technique with over 30\% increase in accuracy in providing mitigation strategies) but also meticulously documents its processes, ensuring a robust audit trail for future reviews.
+ProveRAG not only enables more reliable decision-making but also documents its processes to ensure a robust audit trail for future reviews.
 For evaluation, we ensure comprehensive coverage of all relevant information for each CVE by incorporating external resources beyond the NVD and CWE.
-Finally, we show that the proposed ProveRAG framework supports generalizability across different models by comparing OpenAI's gpt-4o-mini and Meta's Llama-3.1-8B \cite{llama31}.
-This makes ProveRAG an invaluable system for security analysts, empowering them to safeguard their systems with greater efficiency and accuracy.
-The contributions of our work is as follows:
+Finally, we show that the proposed ProveRAG framework generalizes across different models by comparing \textit{OpenAI's gpt-4o-mini} and \textit{Meta's Llama-3.1-8B} \cite{llama31}.
+This allows security analysts to rapidly navigate the massive amounts of data to identify relevant cybersecurity vulnerabilities applicable to their enterprise system and develop appropriate mitigation strategies.
+The contributions of our work are as follows:

 \begin{itemize}